prezi/lunchie/README.md

 ### Database

-For database modules, you can use Sequelize [ http://sequelizejs.com/articles/getting-started ].
+For database modules, you can use [Sequelize](http://sequelizejs.com/articles/getting-started).
-You will also need to setup Postgress on your local Machine [ https://wiki.postgresql.org/wiki/Detailed_installation_guides ].
+You will also need to setup [Postgress on your local Machine](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

 ## In case, you want to improve or change it...